 Demand for community skyrocketed.
 Reddit, Discord, and Zoom engagement shot up.
 And in the wake of all this, professional communities like Pavilion started sprouting up everywhere.
 LinkedIn evolved into a real professional social network.

-Suddenly, buyers, who in the past, would meet each other maybe once or twice a year at conferences to exchange ideas about tooling, can poll thousands at a time, globally, for advice on whether to use Outreach or SalesLoft, Hubspot or Marketo in a single post, and get curated answers back within minutes.
+Suddenly, buyers, who in the past, would meet each other maybe once or twice a year at conferences to exchange ideas about B2B SaaS solutions, can poll thousands at a time, globally, for advice on whether to use Outreach or SalesLoft, Hubspot or Marketo in a single post, and get curated answers back within minutes.

-Partnership programs, for example, Hubspot and Salesforce's app ecosystem, started gaining traction as a go-to-market channel, with buyers increasingly making purchase decisions from trusted vendors.
+In particular, partnership programs - for example, Hubspot and Salesforce's app ecosystem - started gaining traction as a go-to-market channel, with buyers increasingly making purchase decisions from trusted B2B software vendors.

 The Digital Transformation Paradox